p2p-today/p2p-project/docs/python/tutorial/chord.rst

 Like above, keys and values are all translated to :py:class:`bytes` before being used, so it is required that you use a :py:class:`bytes`-like object.

-This will raise a :py:class:`KeyError` if another node has set this value already.
-Their lease will expire one hour after they set it.
-If two leases are started at the same UTC second, the tie is settled by doing a string compare of their IDs.

 Any node which sets a value can change this value as well.
 Changing the value renews the lease on it.

 :py:meth:`~py2p.chord.chord_socket.__delitem__`